 THE BOOK IS ALSO DESIGNED TO BE AS EASY TO READ AS POSSIBLE, with each chapter divided into around 15 sections roughly 10 pages in length.
 Thus, though The Evolution of Ireland contains a great wealth of information, this can be explored at the reader's leisure.

 a global story

 With such a scope, The Evolution of Ireland is more than just the story of Ireland – it is the story of the whole world.

 THE SEARCH FOR THE ANSWERS TO THE QUESTIONS 'WHAT IS IRELAND?'
 AND 'WHO ARE THE IRISH?'
-WILL LEAD US NOT ONLY TO FASCINATING KNOWLEDGE ABOUT ONE LAND AND ONE PEOPLE, BUT ALL LANDS AND ALL PEOPLE.
+LEADS US NOT ONLY TO FASCINATING KNOWLEDGE ABOUT ONE LAND AND ONE PEOPLE, BUT ALL LANDS AND ALL PEOPLE.

-Tracing the origins and evolution of Ireland's land and life will take us all over the globe, revealing hidden connections between Ireland and lands near and far, from the Arctic to Antarctica, the Americas to Australia, and everywhere in-between.
+Tracing the origins and evolution of Ireland's land and life takes us all over the globe, revealing hidden connections between Ireland and lands near and far, from the Arctic to Antarctica, the Americas to Australia, and everywhere in-between.
 And the same is true of Ireland's people.

-Because of the depth of this book's approach, Part One could, of course, be read by any human anywhere on the planet and they would find answers to the deeper questions of their existence as humans too.
-And beyond our evolution as a species, the answers keep coming, as the end of Part One and later parts of the book will reveal how humanity diverged into the many groups across the world today.
+Because of the depth of this book's approach, it could be read by any human anywhere on the planet and they would find answers to the deeper questions of their existence as humans too.
+From our deepest roots as primates to the origins of our species through to the biological, linguistic, and cultural divergences that emerged as we spread across the globe, the answers keep coming.

 So, whether you are American or Australian, British or Brazilian, Japanese or Jamaican, Indian or Icelandic, Maasai or Maori, the story of The Evolution of Ireland is your story too.